Synthetic tensor gauge fields

 This result can also be understood from that a quadratic potential in Eq.(\ref{VQ}) produces a linear potential for a dipole.
 From Eq.(\ref{VQ}), we see that when a dipole, i.e., a particle at site $m$ and a hole at site $m-1$, move by one lattice space, the potential energy increases by a constant $\Delta'$.
-A dipole thus experiences a linear potential or equivalently, a constant electric field given by Eq.(\ref{Exx}).
+A dipole thus experiences a linear potential or equivalently, a constant rank-2 electric field given by Eq.(\ref{Exx}).

-We should mention that a combination of a linear potential and a quadratic one is equal to a quadratic potential that merely shifts the origin, as a well-known result.
-The conventional harmonic traps used in many experiments are thus able to produce $E_{xx}$.
-But different from ordinary experiments, the central part of the harmonic trap should be avoided.
-Due to the slow increase of the potential there, single-particle tunnelings cannot be suppressed.
-Instead, we should use the region where the gradient of the potential is strong enough to prohibit single-particle tunnelings.
-This can be achieved by first preparing the sample in a weak harmonic trap and then adding a strong linear potential.
+Though a linear potential and a quadratic one is equal to a harmonic trap that merely shifts the origin, the central part of a harmonic trap should be avoided, since the slow increase of the potential there cannot suppress single-particle tunnelings.
+The potential gradient should be strong enough to prohibit single-particle tunnelings.